mykelalvis/FT/Traveller/WORKING/Mongoose/Traders and Gunboats.md

 ## SPACE SURVEILLANCE CRAFT

-Where images of potential landing zones or information within an area of space are required, this high-tech surveillance craft is a favourite of task forces.
+Where images of potential landing zones or information within an area of space are required, this high-tech surveillance craft is a favorite of task forces.
 It incorporates dozens of small cameras and sensors into its nose cone, all which feed data into the central signal processor for download upon the craft’s return to the host carrier or base.
 The space surveillance craft is a Technology Level 11 design.